avidenic/warehouse/README.md

 A new folder called "Properties" should've been created, containing a file called "launchSettings.json";

 After that you can start debugging by pressing F5, both server and client should be started.

+After both applications start, open a browser window and navigate to http://localhost:5000 to see live updates of quantites.